kctffs/battleships/README.md

    - For deployment on a mock terminal on **Heroku** created by [Code Institute.](https://codeinstitute.net/)

  - ### Code.
-   - Along with the assessment example from **Code Institute**, inpiration for the game and especially defining and the returning empty lists code came from a [YouTube video](https://youtu.be/aMLSS-JVYZk?si=GbFvP93vXYA-87lE&t=1346) at `22:26` by DrCodie.
+   - Along with the assessment example from **Code Institute**, inspiration for the game and especially defining and the returning empty lists code came from a [YouTube video](https://youtu.be/aMLSS-JVYZk?si=GbFvP93vXYA-87lE&t=1346) at `22:26` by DrCodie.
-     - Side note: In the video, they state the code is not theres and is from the internet.
+     - Side note: In the video, it is stated that code is not theirs and is from the internet.
 As there is no reference, I have credited the video I got the inspiration from instead.